jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 The final step is to take all descending entities in the graph and create the root-children interactions.
 These connections will be labelled with an _interact_ relation type.

-Finally, we can define the entity context graph (@eq-graph-context), modelling semantic system entity interactions.
+Finally, we can define the entity context graph (CG), modelling semantic system entity interactions.
+The corresponding @eq-graph-context expresses the configuration.
 Note that the `ShadeWatcher` author called this graph a bipartite; however, we changed the name to avoid confusion with the mathematical definition of a bipartite graph.
 The authors intended to assemble a similar structure to a bipartite graph because it preserves the collaborative filtering signal @gnn-recommendation-2020 (the concept of user-item interactions).
-We say a similar structure because we still have the partitioning of entities; however, we do not constrain the interactions within the disjoint subsets.
+A similar structure means partitioning entities; however, we do not constrain the interactions within the disjoint subsets.

 $
 cal(G)_C &= (cal(V), cal(E)) \